demmonico/terra-compose/README.md

 aliases:
   alias_name:                           # [allowed only A-Za-z0-9_ symbols, SHOULD BE UNIQUE]
     path: "path/to/project/base/dir"    # [required]
+    tftool: tofu                        # [optional]
+    tfimage: ghcr.io/opentofu/opentofu  # [optional]
+    tfversion: "x.x.x"                  # [optional, from the default section will be used if omitted]
     workspace: "live"                   # [optional, "default" will be used if exists and no more choice OR ask]
     tfvars: "nonprod"                   # [optional]
-    tfversion: "x.x.x"                  # [optional, from the default section will be used if omitted]
     env_vars_file_name: "my-env"        # [optional, from the default section will be used if omitted] filename of the env vars to be injected in container runtime.
 Key `env_vars_file` has priority over `env_vars_file_name`
     env_vars_file: "/path/to/my-env"    # [optional, from the default section will be used if omitted] filepath of the env vars to be injected in container runtime.
 Key `env_vars_file` has priority over `env_vars_file_name`
     env:                                # [optional] map of the env vars to be injected in container runtime